Spread the breast cancer awareness

 Younger women generally don’t consider themselves to be at risk for breast cancer.
 That’s because they’re mostly aware that mammography screening is offered to women aged around 45 to 70.

 In fact, breast cancer can strike at any age: 5% of breast cancer cases occur in women under 40 years of age.
 Thus, women may ignore the warning signs— such as a breast lump or unusual discharge — because they believe they are too young to get breast cancer.
 This can lead to a delay in diagnosis and poorer outcomes.

-Our AR medical examination app raises the awareness of breast cancer among young women as a part of a fun and interactive filter, which offers them a sample of gel for any size and shape of their breasts, which should be used only once in a year.
+Our AR medical examination app raises the awareness of breast cancer among young women as part of a fun and interactive filter, which offers them a sample of gel for any size and shape of their breasts.

-Women can receive it at the nearest USG Clinic by doing a check-up - which could save their breasts (and lives).
+Women can receive it at the nearest clinic by doing a check-up – which could save their breasts (and lives).
 As a part of the national campaign, it does also bring the topic of healthy breasts to social media, encouraging women to break the taboo of self-examination.